South Australian Museum Cultural Tour

 What to expect

-The wealth of information in this gallery includes boomerangs, bark paintings, shields, maps, early recordings, photographs, field notebooks and some of the only intact bark canoes still known to be in existence.
+The wealth of artefacts in this gallery includes boomerangs, bark paintings, shields, maps, early written recordings, photographs, field notebooks and some of the only intact bark canoes known to be in existence.

-Your local Aboriginal guide will share some of the history of one of the world’s oldest and most continuous living cultures in an exciting, contemporary context.
+Your local Aboriginal guide will share some of the history of the world’s oldest continuing cultures in an exciting, contemporary context.
 He will share important social history, cultural information and personal stories.

 What is included

-Departure Point: Foyer South Australian Museum, North Tce Adelaide.
-(From front lawn of main entrance).
+Departure Point: Foyer South at the Australian Museum, North Terrace Adelaide.
+(Entry from front lawn of main entrance).